Control and Sale of Alcoholic Beverages and Cannabis (CSABC)

-This program collects data from the provincial and territorial government liquor authorities on the value and volume of sales of alcoholic beverages and on financial information.
-Specifically, the program disseminates data on the sales and per capita sales of alcoholic beverages by liquor authorities and other retail outlets, by value, volume, and absolute volume; sales of alcoholic beverages of liquor authorities and other retail outlets by value, volume, beverage type and origin; and net income of liquor authorities and government revenue from the control and sale of alcoholic beverages.
+This program collects data from the provincial and territorial government liquor and cannabis authorities on the sales value and volume of alcoholic beverages and sales value and weight of non-medical cannabis products, and on financial information.
+Specifically, the program disseminates data on the sales and per capita sales of alcoholic beverages by liquor authorities and other retail outlets, by value, volume, and absolute volume; sales of alcoholic beverages of liquor authorities and other retail outlets by value, volume, beverage type and origin; sales and per capita sales of non-medical cannabis of liquor authorities and other retail outlets by value; and net income of liquor and cannabis authorities and government revenue from the control and sale of alcoholic beverages and cannabis.

 This information is collected within the context of the 'Public Sector statistical program' of Statistics Canada.
-It is used by governments, by the liquor, wine and beer industries, international agencies, and researchers.
+It is used by governments, by the liquor, wine, beer, and cannabis industries, international agencies, and researchers.

 The Canadian System of Macroeconomic Accounts provides a conceptually integrated statistical framework for studying the state and behaviour of the Canadian economy.
 The accounts are centered on the measurement of activities associated with the production of goods and services, the sales of goods and services in final markets, the supporting financial transactions and the resulting wealth positions.